mlcommons/algorithmic-efficiency/RULES.md

 We need a more scientifically sound methodology for evaluating training speedups due to new algorithms, including both new optimizers and new model architectures.
 Cutting edge machine learning (ML) models are exceeding the compute budgets of many researchers, and ML compute is becoming a larger and larger cost in industry.
 To reduce the compute and potentially environmental cost of ML research and practice, we need rigorous benchmarking of efficiency.
 Such benchmarks will guide us in selecting the best directions to evolve existing techniques and ultimately enable progress toward models that produce not only better results, but better results **at lower cost**.

 MLCommons' mission is to build fair and useful benchmarks for measuring training and inference performance of ML hardware, software, and services.
 Improvements in training speed can come from better hardware, better software stacks, and better algorithms.
 To date, the Closed Division of the MLPerf™ Training benchmark has been extremely successful in driving systems innovation by requiring mathematical equivalence to a reference implementation, while still allowing submissions on different hardware.
 Although the Open Division allows new models and training algorithms, it has several issues that make it inappropriate as a benchmark for progress in training algorithms.
 By allowing arbitrary hardware, it is impossible to isolate improvements due to algorithms or due to extra computation.
-Unrestricted hardware makes the competition only accessible to the most well-funded organizations, even if many academic labs and others have interesting algorithms to measure.
+Unrestricted hardware makes the benchmark only accessible to the most well-funded organizations, even if many academic labs and others have interesting algorithms to measure.
 Finally, even if we could isolate improvements due to particular algorithmic changes and make the benchmark more broadly accessible, there is still no incentive to avoid hyper-specific changes that only help the particular benchmark workload.

 In order to drive innovation in machine learning algorithms that reduce the time needed to create useful models, we propose a new set of benchmarks to evaluate the training time for different algorithms (models, optimizers, preprocessing, etc.) on a **fixed hardware configuration** (future iterations can adopt new hardware configurations as needed).
 Our proposal includes two tracks: (1) a [Model Track](#model-track) and (2) a [Training Algorithm Track](#training-algorithm-track).
 The goal of the Model Track is to find models that can be trained to achieve the target solution quality (out-of-sample error) in the least amount of time on each benchmark dataset.
 Similarly, the goal of the Training Algorithm Track is to find training algorithms (optimizers, etc.) that train benchmark models to reach the goal out-of-sample error rate as fast as possible.
 However, to incentivize practically useful algorithms, in the Training Algorithm Track we require that a single training algorithm simultaneously performs well across all benchmark models and datasets.
 Although submissions in the Model Track will be inherently dataset-specific, we sharply constrain what parts of the training program can be modified in the Model Track and require submitted models to be easily trainable using standard optimizers.
 Thus the two-track structure discourages overly specific solutions that aren't generally useful to practitioners and will hopefully produce evidence on the relative returns of speeding up training by finding new models or by developing new training algorithms.